 Will my package change after the first year?

 You must apply for need-based aid each year.
 Assuming that your financial situation stays relatively the same and you maintain satisfactory academic progress towards your degree, your aid eligibility should stay approximately the same.
 Four basic areas directly affect a student's aid eligibility: number in the family, number in college, income and assets.
 Significant changes in any one of these areas could affect your aid from year to year.

 How do local and community scholarships affect an aid package?

 If Earlham was not able to meet your family's need through your aid package, then the outside scholarship amount will simply be added to the Earlham package.
 If Earlham was able to meet your need, then we are required by governmental and institutional policies to reduce various components of the package in order to incorporate funds you receive from local and community scholarships.
 In this situation, we would reduce loans and employment first.
 Need-based grant aid would be reduced only when loans and work are fully eliminated.
-Different policies apply to Bonner Scholars.
+Different policies apply to Bonner Scholars and Quaker Fellows.

 Can I get financial aid for studying off-campus?